filecoin-project/lotus/README.md

 ## Disclaimer

-Please report your issues with regards to storage-fsm at the [lotus issue tracker](https://github.com/filecoin-project/lotus/issues)
+Please report your issues with regards to sector-storage at the [lotus issue tracker](https://github.com/filecoin-project/lotus/issues)

 ## Architecture